cypress-io/cypress/cypress/v1.0/documentation/1-Commands/50-visit.md

 ***

-Cypress can optionally act as your web server
+## Cypress can optionally act as your web server

+Having Cypress serve your files is useful in simple projects and example apps, but isn't recommended for real apps.
+It is always better to run your own server and provide the url to Cypress.

 ```javascript
 // Cypress will automatically attempt to serve your files